Covid-19 cases and deaths in the US will fall over the next four weeks, forecast predicts - KESQ

 New York City has its own plan to get everyone vaccinated.
 The city will provide vaccination buses at beaches and parks to offer free vaccines during the weekend.

-“We’re going to go the extra mile, whatever it takes,” said New York City Mayor Bill de Blasio.
+“We’re going to go the extra mile, whatever it takes,” said Mayor Bill de Blasio.
 “You’re going to see our vaccine buses out all over New York City the next few days.”

 He added: “Go, get vaccinated, hit the beach.
 Real simple.”